bobg/fab/Readme.md

 ## Why not Mage?

-Fab was strongly inspired by [Mage](https://magefile.org/), which works similarly and has a similar feature set.
+Fab was strongly inspired by the excellent [Mage](https://magefile.org/) tool, which works similarly and has a similar feature set.
-However, the author found Mage a little cumbersome for a few particular uses:
+But Fab has some features the author needed and did not find in Mage:

-- Adding persistent hashes of targets to determine when running one can be skipped, because its outputs are already up to date with respect to its inputs.
+- Errors from `Target` rules propagate out instead of causing an exit.
-- Propagating errors outward from within target implementations.
+- Targets are values, not functions, and are composable (e.g. with `Seq`, `All`, and `Deps`).
-- Defining targets as the result of suitably typed expressions assigned to top-level vars, instead of having to be Go `func`s.
+- Rebuilding of up-to-date targets can be skipped based on file contents, not modtimes.